apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 ### Powershell

-- Use Powershell

-- Replace in volume mapping for host repo path (maven localRepository) backslashes with slashes "/" in docker-compose.yml.
+- You may have to replace in volume mapping for host repo path (maven localRepository) backslashes with slashes "/" in docker-compose.yml.

 - check COMPOSE_CONVERT_WINDOWS_PATHS, https://docs.docker.com/compose/reference/envvars/#compose_convert_windows_paths